andylamp/py-dspinlock/docs/README.md

 Firstly you need to set the environment variable - using any value - with the key: `SL_LOG_ENABLED`.
 After, you have to set your basic logger to accept at least `DEBUG` level messages, as all diagnostic ones are set to that level.

-The code snippet that perform that is shown below,
+The code snippet that accomplishes that is shown below,

 ```python
 import logging